altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 Perform steps 1 to 4 described in the [Simulation Setup](#simulation-setup) section.

-1\.
-In the Simics environment at the project directory, create a customized target script to exercise the FSBL to Linux boot flow from NAND device.
+5. In the Intel Simics environment at the project directory, create a customized target script to exercise the FSBL to Linux boot flow from NAND device.
 The file to create is called **uboot-linux_nand.simics**.
 This file will look like this:

   ```bash
   #uboot-linux_nand.simics